Japanese Primer

 Learning the Kanji

-Unlike kana, kanji are often more complicated characters, and the jouyou set contains 2,136 characters.
+Unlike kana, kanji are often more complicated characters, and the jouyou set contains 2,136 characters at the time of this writing.
 Additionally, most kanji have more than one reading.
 We rote memorized the kana, but we will use some memory aids to help learn the kanji.
 Every kanji has a radical, an element used to organize the kanji in a formal list such as a dictionary.
 Every radical has a meaning.
 We will create mnemonics about each kanji by telling short stories incorporating the radical, and these mnemonics will help us remember the meaning of the character.
 We can also extend the mnemonic to help us memorize one or more readings of the kanji as well.

 The story may be silly or far-fetched, but whatever helps you remember the meaning and perhaps one reading of the kanji is beneficial.
 The stories, and even the radicals, are crutches that are meant to fall away and even out of memory over time as the meaning and readings of kanji become second nature to you.

 As noted earlier, most kanji have multiple readings.
-These readings are divided into on'yomi (Chinese readings), kun'yomi (Japanese readings), and nanori ( Japanese readings used particularly in names).
-Instead of coming up with complicated mnemonics that encapsulate all readings, we find it easier to just memorize one reading and then learn the other readings in context while consuming Japanese in the wild.
+These readings are divided into on'yomi (Chinese readings), kun'yomi (Japanese readings), and nanori (Japanese readings used particularly in names).
+Instead of coming up with complicated mnemonics that encapsulate all readings, I find it easier to just memorize one reading and then learn the other readings in context while consuming Japanese in the wild.

 For recognition, an entry in your spaced repetition tool might look like